Winners are fanatics about keeping score. They understand that if you’re not keeping score, you’re not playing for real.

 In addition to knowing WHAT to keep score on, be deliberate about HOW you keep score in order to maximize the benefits of keeping score.
 But in the end, remember that scoreboards are simply tools - they are only as good as the communication and actions you create around them, so don't forget to establish a strong Huddle rhythm and engaging MiniGames to really drive results.

-Learn more about effectively keeping score and driving results in our Get in the Game workshop and new book:
+Learn more about effectively keeping score and driving results in our Discover the Game virtual workshop and new book:

 Other articles you might like: